Choose a fine-tuning method

 Fine-tuning methods can be combined in training pipelines:

-Instruction fine-tuning + GRPO First embed domain knowledge through instruction fine-tuning, then refine response quality and alignment through GRPO.
+Instruction fine-tuning + reinforcement tuning First embed domain knowledge through instruction fine-tuning, then refine response quality and alignment through reinforcement tuning.
 This two-stage approach teaches what to know and how to respond.

-LoRA + any method Apply LoRA to instruction fine-tuning, context-grounded fine-tuning, or GRPO for parameter-efficient training.
+LoRA + any method Apply LoRA to instruction fine-tuning, context-grounded fine-tuning, reinforcement tuning, or preference tuning for parameter-efficient training.
 This combination provides the benefits of specialized training with reduced computational costs.

 Context-grounded + retrieval system Pair context-grounded fine-tuning with robust retrieval infrastructure.
 The fine-tuning optimizes how models use retrieved context; the retrieval system provides current information.